BenWassa/drop/docs/documentation/BUG_FIXES.md

 # Bug Fixes & Updates - October 16, 2025

 ## Major Updates
+### dY" FIX: History Date Picker Keeps Local Day (v3.3.4)

+**Problem Solved:**
+- Adding a new history entry shifted the chosen date back one day and blocked saving because the picker value vanished.

+**New Solution:**
+- Persist the selected date in form state instead of relying on the removed picker element.
+- Parse date keys with the existing local-time helper so labels stay aligned with the user’s day boundary.

+**Benefits:**
+- Users can confidently backfill entries without the UI jumping to the previous day.
+- Saves go through on the first try because the selected date is retained.

+**Verification:**
+- Selected several future and past dates in the history overlay, confirmed the label matched the chosen day, and saved successfully without prompts.

 ### dY' FIX: Sleep Duration Handles Cross-Midnight Rest (v3.3.3)

 **Problem Solved:**